Reaching the Masses Through Classes | Online Bible Study helping the Lay Person to be Well-Rounded and Well-Grounded!

 Pastors today, especially in smaller churches, are so occupied with administration, counseling, visitation, sermon preparation and a myriad of other needful things that little time remains to develop and provide all the high-quality online bible training needed to effectively perfect their people.

 To hire an excellent team of accomplished, separated men of God who are continually available would be financially unaffordable for most churches even if such a team could be found.
 If that could be accomplished with no cost to the church, it would seem like a miracle.
 Through the internet and the Layman’s Web College, that miracle exists.
 A pastor can take advantage of LWC and advertise that his church has its own college to train its laymen for a very reasonable tuition with no overhead.
 With over fifty years of ministry, Dr. James Bachman knows the importance God places on the pastor in the spiritual life of his people.
-The Layman’s Web College can become the pastor’s tool which he controls by deciding who from his church may be enrolled in the LWC for credit.
-This approval is required by the LWC.
+The Layman’s Web College can become the pastor’s tool by recommending certain courses for select people in his church.

 Pastor, we at LWC would love to help you equip and strengthen your laypeople, whether they be new converts or seasoned saints — whether they be teenagers or senior citizens.
 Many pastors and Christian parents encourage their young people to take at least one year at a Christian college before training for a secular vocation.
 In many cases, LWC can be a possible substitute for that, and students can get started as early as their 16th birthday.
 Students also save much money.
 A high school diploma is not required.